microsoft/workshop-library/full/explore-analyze-data-with-R/README.md

 ## Goals

 Hello and welcome to this learning adventure!
-In this repo, you will find a Data Exploration Notebook.
+In this folder, you will find a Data Exploration Notebook.
 This is basically an autograding guided assessment notebook that will help you test your understanding in using R to explore and analyze data!
 We hope that you will find that R, is at its heart, a beautiful and elegant language for Data Science.

 | **Goal**                      | Description                                    |
 | ----------------------------- | -----------------------------------------------|